WaterGenie3/minecraft-notes/blog/2025-06-18-vanilla-game-vs-vanilla-spirit.md

 Another class of mechanics is when changes that are being made aren't working as intended.
-The result of this change could result in unforeseen / unintended side-effects, or not even result in any obserable change in in-game behaviours at all.
+The result of this change could result in unforeseen / unintended side-effects, or not even result in any observable change in in-game behaviours at all.

 The only example I have of this is stray spawning that I came across accidentally.
 When powder snow was introduced in 1.17, stray spawning condition,